offalynne/Input/docs/5.0/Configuration.md

 ## Mouse, Touch, and Cursor

-`__input_config_gamepad_data()` holds macros that affect how Input handles mouse and touch input, and how Input's native cursor feature behaves.
+`__input_config_mouse_touch_cursor()` holds macros that affect how Input handles mouse and touch input, and how Input's native cursor feature behaves.
 This script never needs to be directly called in your code, but the script and the macros it contains must be present in a project for Input to work.

 ?> You should edit this script to customise Input for your own purposes.